vladimirantigua/Capstone/README.md

 # Template
-  - [X] Homepage will be leasting all the inventory
+  - [X] The homepage will be listing all the inventory
      - [X] Login Page for the - IT staff will be login in to help manage the inventory
      - [X] Registration page for the - IT staff to register to create an account to access the inventory management
      - [X] User profile page in case the - IT staff would like to update their inventory management registration account
-     - [X] Home page will be the main Equipment Page list all the inventory items
+     - [X] The homepage will be the main Equipment Page listing all the inventory items
-     - [X] Index page user will be able to see selete an option to login or register
+     - [X] Index page users will be able to select an option to login or register
-     - [X] Detail page list individual item from Detail Page I am able to update that item. see if I can add a              photo for each of the laptop models to show on the detail page
+     - [X] Detail page list individual item from the Detail Page I can to update that item. see if I can add a              photo for each of the laptop models to show on the detail page
      - [X] Add Equipment to create and submit new equipment manually
      - [X] search / retrieve button to search for a particular inventory item
      - [X] think about the user experience and what the IT staff see when they visit the inventory